Sorry, you need to enable JavaScript to visit this website.

 Structure

-The sergeants' and inspectors' NPPF Step two legal examinations consist of a single, three-hour examination containing 150 multiple-choice questions.
+The sergeants' and inspectors' NPPF step two legal examinations consist of a single, three-hour examination containing 150 multiple-choice questions.

 Questions will test candidates’ knowledge and understanding of four areas – crime, evidence and procedure, roads policing, and general police duties.
-Please note that a review of the syllabus was conducted in 2022.
-As a result, the relevant roads policing chapters are now contained within the general police duties manual for the 2023 exams.

-The syllabus content examined is cross-referenced to, and only contained within, the 2023 edition of the Blackstone’s Police Manuals.
+The syllabus content examined is cross-referenced to, and only contained within, the 2025 edition of the Blackstone’s Police Manuals.
 These texts are the only official resource endorsed by the College of Policing and contain the required legal knowledge for prospective sergeants and inspectors.
 Examination questions are drawn solely from the contents of these manuals.
+Practice questions can be found on the Candidate online examination guidance on the Knowledge Hub group.
+(Users will be required to log in).

-Candidates will be examined on the law and procedure only as it appears in the 2023 edition of the Blackstone’s Police Manuals.
-Candidates are advised not to rely on previous editions which will contain out-of-date material.
+Candidates will be examined on the law and procedure only as it appears in the 2025 edition of the Blackstone’s Police Manuals.
+Candidates are advised not to rely on previous editions, which may contain out-of-date material.

 Blackstone's discount